Setono/sylius-meilisearch-plugin/README.md

     resource: "@SetonoSyliusMeilisearchPlugin/Resources/config/routes_no_locale.yaml"
 ```

-### Implement the `IndexableInterface` in your configured indexable resources
+### Implement the `IndexableInterface` in your entities

-You have to implement the `Setono\SyliusMeilisearchPlugin\Model\IndexableInterface` in the indexable resources you
+The entities you've configured for indexing has to implement the `Setono\SyliusMeilisearchPlugin\Model\IndexableInterface`.

-configured in `setono_sylius_meilisearch.indexable_resources`.
-In a typical Sylius application for the `Product` entity
-it could look like this:
+In a typical Sylius application for the `Product` entity it could look like this:

 ```php
 <?php